dundd2/Train-Color-Matcher/readme.md

 This project is my first attempt at creating an executable (.exe) file from a Python script, showcasing various programming skills for my portfolio.
 Before this project, I had no experience in converting Python code into an executable format.
 The inspiration came from a childhood memory of playing a similar game that left a lasting impression, and I wanted to recreate that enjoyable experience.

 ## Game Description
-The Train Color Matching Game is where players match trains of the same color.
+The Train Color Matching Game is where players match trains of the same colour.
 Features include:

 - Multiple game states (Menu, Playing, Game Over)
 - Light/dark theme options